jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2019-03-03-unbox-review-setup-eachine-trashcan/index.md

 The VTX is up to 200mW which makes for decent range and penetration if you are legally allowed to run it at that power.

 The flight controller is an F4 with 2 UARTs.
 Nice!
-Another "small" but very appreciated feature is the canopy that allows for adjustable camera!
+Another "small" but very appreciated feature is the canopy that allows you to adjust the camera!
 So good!
-Now you can easily adjust he angle at which you prefer flying.
+Now you can easily adjust the angle at which you prefer flying.

 ![Trashcan side shot, showing camera adjustable tilt](unbox-review-setup-eachine-trashcan-9.jpg)

 ### 🛠 <span id="betaflight-configuration" class="offset-top-nav">Eachine Trashcan Betaflight configuration</span>

 As far as Betaflight configuration goes, I didn't have to make too many changes.
-Because of personal preference I switched off `MOTOR_STOP` as you can see below, to enable motor spinning when the quad is on, regardless of throttle value.
+Because of personal preference, I switched off `MOTOR_STOP` as you can see below, to enable motor spinning when the quad is on, regardless of throttle value.
 I like it that way as it always indicates quite prominently that the drone is armed.

 ![Betaflight configuration tab 1](unbox-review-setup-eachine-trashcan-11.png)

-Additionally on the same configuration tab you have to pay attention to the receiver settings, but I'm not gonna go over those here, just follow the instructions you got with the quad and you will be fine.
+Additionally, on the same configuration tab, you have to pay attention to the receiver settings, but I'm not gonna go over those here, just follow the instructions you got with the quad and you will be fine.

 In the screenshot below are my settings for a FrSky receiver and US firmware on the internal module.

 ![Betaflight configuration tab 2](unbox-review-setup-eachine-trashcan-12.png)

-On the `PID Tuning` tab I again touched nothing in the beginning until I decided to limit the throttle a litte on 2S.
+On the `PID Tuning` tab, I again touched nothing in the beginning until I decided to limit the throttle a little on 2S.
 More on that later in the article.
 The screenshot depicts the default options.

 ![Betaflight PID tuning tab](unbox-review-setup-eachine-trashcan-13.png)

-Finally in the `Modes` tab the preset configuration was also just fine, I think I just tweaked the position of the switch to my liking.
+Finally, in the `Modes` tab, the present configuration was also just fine, I think I just tweaked the position of the switch to my liking.
 Making it so that I had only two modes: **acro** and **angle**.

 ![Betaflight Modes tab](unbox-review-setup-eachine-trashcan-14.png)

 ### 🔗 <span id="binding" class="offset-top-nav">Binding to the radio</span>

 Binding the Trashcan is fairly straight-forward.
 Matter of fact, it's pretty easy.
 There is **no need** to hold the bind button while powering up the quad.
 Just plug the battery in and press the bind button to put the receiver in bind mode.
-This is explained nicely in the instruction that come with the drone.
+This is explained nicely in the instructions that come with the drone.
 And here is a picture of the bind button that you need to locate and press.

 ![Trashcan bind button](unbox-review-setup-eachine-trashcan-6.jpg)

-Then your radio create a new model and go to your binding function.
+Then in your radio create a new model and go to your binding function.
 I'm using a [Taranis Q X7][4] and this is how my set up looks in the radio.

 ![Taranis Q X7 bind setup screen](unbox-review-setup-eachine-trashcan-10.jpg)